open-rsx/rsb-manual/send.rst

   and used as argument for the method send

 :samp:`{DESTINATION-URI}` designates the destination :term:`scope` to
-which the :term:`event` should be sent and the :term:`transport` configuration which should be used for sending the :term:`event`.
+which the :term:`events <event>` should be sent and the :term:`transport` configuration which should be used for sending the :term:`event`.

 .. only:: html